Analog-Labs/timechain/pallets/shards/README.md

 # Shards Pallet

 Main purpose of this pallet is to create and manages shards in network.
+It keeps track of shard status (Offline, Online, Committed).
+Contains logic with members goes offline and if enough members are offline turns shard offline and rescheduled the respective tasks.
+Also provides the interface to create shard to elections pallet, where election pallet can use it when we have enough members to join.

 ## Storage:
 ### ShardIdCounter